davidu/FinancialLife/FinancialLife/examples/meta_data.md

                        )
 ```

-financial_life let's you add controller-functions to your simultions, which are executed every day before money is transfered between accounts.
+FinancialLife let's you add controller-functions to your simultions, which are executed every day before money is transfered between accounts.
 The controller-function is called with the simulation-object as argument:

 ```python
 def controller_tax(s):